 Art.
 292 (Vilipendio o danneggiamento alla bandiera o ad altro emblema dello Stato). – Chiunque vilipende con espressioni ingiuriose la bandiera nazionale o un altro emblema dello Stato é punito con la multa da euro 1.000 a euro 5.000.
 La pena é aumentata da euro 5.000 a euro 10.000 nel caso in cui il medesimo fatto sia commesso in occasione di una pubblica ricorrenza o di una cerimonia ufficiale. ) Chiunque pubblicamente e intenzionalmente distrugge, disperde, deteriora, rende inservibile o imbratta la bandiera nazionale o un altro emblema dello Stato é punito con la reclusione fino a due anni.”

 Whoever damages or offends the national flag with epithets will get a 1.000-5.000 euro fine.
-The fine will increase to 5.000-10.000 euro if this fact is happens during a festivity or a public, official ceremony.
-Anyone who publicly and intentionally destroys, throws away, damaged, makes useless, or stains the national flag will be punished with a 2-year sentence in jail.
+The fine will increase to 5.000-10.000 euro if this fact happens during a festivity or a public, official ceremony.
+Anyone who publicly and intentionally destroys throws away, damages, makes useless, or stains the national flag will be punished with a 2-year sentence in jail.

 Hence, no harm of any kind can come to the Italian flag.